 The good news is that you and your team can get started with the free, no-commitment version.
-Then, if you’d prefer a more holistic solution, you can upgrade to Microsoft Teams as part of the best-in-class suite of productivity tools with Office 365 Business Premium or Office 365 Enterprise E3.
+Then, if you’d prefer a more holistic solution, you can upgrade to Microsoft Teams as part of the best-in-class suite of productivity tools with Microsoft 365 Business Premium or Microsoft 365 Enterprise E3.

 However, despite the impressive features and benefits of Microsoft Teams (the company claims over half a million organisations are already using Teams and that it now has over 13 million daily users), there still seems to be some hesitancy and, indeed, confusion around up-take here amongst London enterprises.

-Understanding the differences between Office 365 Groups and Microsoft Teams
+Understanding the differences between Microsoft 365 Groups and Microsoft Teams

-While integrating many of the same Office 365 features, Groups and Microsoft Teams have several integration differences that can create operational ‘oddities.’
+While integrating many of the same Microsoft 365 features, Groups and Microsoft Teams have several integration differences that can create operational ‘oddities.’
 Here’s are just a couple of examples:

 *because both solutions are built on Groups, Microsoft Teams by necessity creates a Group BUT the reverse is not true,